AbdellahBahsine/AbdellahBahsine/README.md

 # Hello, I'm Abdellah Bahsine 👋
-## Frontend Developer | Student at 1337 Coding School
+## Full stack Developer | Student at 1337 Coding School

 Welcome to my GitHub profile!
-I'm a passionate frontend developer with a solid foundation in both frontend and backend technologies.
+I'm a passionate full stack developer with a solid foundation in both frontend and backend technologies.
 Currently, I'm expanding my skills and looking for exciting opportunities in frontend or full stack development.

 ### 🚀 About Me